elastic/go-elasticsearch/README.md

 [`_examples/customization.go`](_examples/customization.go) files for
 more examples of configuration and customization of the client.

 The following example demonstrates a more complex usage.
-It fetches the Elasticsearch version from the cluster, indexes a couple of documents concurrently, and prints the search results, using a light wrapper around the response body.
+It fetches the Elasticsearch version from the cluster, indexes a couple of documents concurrently, and prints the search results, using a lightweight wrapper around the response body.

 ```golang
 // $ go run _examples/main.go